DIDSR/eeDAP/src/inputfilesStudies/2023_HTTPilot_RegistrationTest/README.md

-## Registration Test Documents for 2023 HTT Pilot Study
+## Registration Test Documents for 2024 HTT Pilot Study
 **Objective:**  Our objectives were to measure and compare the registration accuracy of the eeDAP system with two stages (Prior H101 and Thorlabs MLS203).
-The reader uses rotatable eyepiece reticle to measure the distance from target to center of the eyepiece field of view.
+The reader uses a rotatable eyepiece reticle to measure the distance from target to center of the eyepiece field of view.
 Reticle ruler length is 10mm with 100 small ticks.
-Under 40X, the length of one small tick is 2.5um (5um on the glass at 20X).
+Under 40X, the length of one small tick is 2.5um on the glass (5um at 20X).

 -----